woluweb/updatecf/README.md

   - of Type 'Text'
   - with Name 'id-external-source'

-The plugin will indeed trigger for a given article _only if_ 'cf-update' is set on 'yes' and if the 'id-external-site' is filled in
+The plugin will indeed trigger for a given article _only if_ 'cf-update' is set on 'yes' and if the 'id-external-site' is filled in.

 Then we also create a number of other Custom Fields, based on the Fields we want to retrieve from the json of the External Source.
 See the code of the plugin to see the Name of the chosen Fields, namely: